The Advisory Board of the Empowerment Program for Refugee Women*

 The Empowerment Program for Refugee Women* is organized bilingually.
 Please find the German version here.

-In 2020 we have started the empowerment program for refugee women* and since September 2020, there is also an advisory board for it.
-This group consists of ten refugee and migrant women* who advise filia on decisions regarding the funding and the further development of the program.
+In 2020 we have started the Empowerment Program for Refugee Women* and since September 2020, there is also an advisory board for it.
+This group consists of nine refugee and migrant women and LBTIQ+ who advise filia on decisions regarding the funding and the further development of the program.
 They all bring their own experiences, interests and intersectional perspectives to the board and the program.

 Advisory board members are experts